KamarajuKusumanchi/market_data/Readme.md

-I welcome contributions that
+I welcome contributions that will

-* fixes data errors. /* Always a high priority item. */
+* fix data errors. /* Always a high priority item. */
+* increase the coverage
-* increases the coverage and brings the data up to date.
+* bring the data up to date